 Alternative Ferry Routes to Stuttgart (Via Nearby Ports)

-- Basel, Switzerland (Rhine River) – 3h to Stuttgart by train/car
+- Basel, Switzerland (Rhine River): ~3 hours to Stuttgart by train or car

-- Frankfurt (Main River) – 1.5h by high-speed ICE train
+- Frankfurt (Main River): ~1.5 hours by high-speed ICE train

-- Strasbourg, France (Rhine–Marne Canal) – 2h by car
+- Strasbourg, France (Rhine–Marne Canal): ~2 hours by car

-- Compare Routes – Use Direct Ferries for schedules/pricing
+- Compare routes: Use Direct Ferries for schedules and prices

-- Seamless Connections – Trains from Basel/Frankfurt run hourly to Stuttgart
+- Easy connections: Trains from Basel and Frankfurt run frequently to Stuttgart

-💡 Pro Tip: Some river cruises (e.g., Viking, A-Rosa) include Stuttgart excursions—check itineraries!
+✅ Pro Tip: Some river cruises (e.g., Viking, A-Rosa) include Stuttgart excursions—check itineraries in advance.

 How to Get Around Stuttgart